dh-giang-vu/LO/GDD.md

 ### Crafting & Placing Items

-As mentioned in **Controls**, the player can open the crafting menu by pressing E. When the player left-clicks on an item in the crafting menu, the crafting menu will close, giving the player a full view of the game screen.
+As mentioned in **Controls**, the player can open the crafting menu by pressing C. When the player left-clicks on an item in the crafting menu and press craft, the crafting menu will close, giving the player a full view of the game screen.
 The selected item will then follow the player's cursor temporarily, allowing the player to left-click again to place the item in the game world.

 ### Progression

 The core gameplay revolves around illuminating new areas.
 Entering dark zones will cause the player's sanity to rapidly decrease, leading to death if it fully depletes.
 To progress, the player can collect resources and craft placeable items that allow them to create light sources, pushing back the darkness and unlocking more areas.
-Each light source provides a certain amount of lighting points.
-The goal of the game is to generate enough points for a certain area.
+The goal of the game is to light the map by placing the light sources.
+It will be tracked by the progress bar on the UI.
 The game blends city-building and survival elements, appealing to a broad audience.
 Placing light sources in the dark enhances the eerie atmosphere, adding to the overall experience.

 - **Lighting up**: The player finds resources to fuel the existing light sources or create a new one.
-A higher-tier light source provides a wider coverage radius.
+A higher-tier light source provides a wider coverage radius and longer duration.
 - **Venture into the darkness**: The only life source in this game is called “Sanity”. when it reaches 0, the game is over.
 Staying in the dark greatly consumes sanity.
 Don’t stay for too long!
-- **Stamina**: The player can run with faster movement speed for a short period while consuming stamina.
-When stamina reaches 0, the player cannot run for a while until the stamina bar is refilled.
+- **Stamina**: The player can run with faster movement speed for a short period while consuming stamina until it reaches 0.
 The stamina bar is refilled automatically.

 <div align="center">
   <img src="./GDDImages/lightsout_stamina_full.png" width="600"/>